Tag Archives: romance in space

 my review

 Honestly, the premise of this is pretty weak.
 An alien kidnaps a woman to teach him how to pretend to buy trafficked humans to bust a trafficking ring.
 The idea is that the victims are human, so she can teach him how.
 But even a moment of thought makes it obvious that he needs to learn how to be an alien sleaze ball (alien behaviors, alien preferences, alien pricing metrics, etc), not a human one.
 So, she would be of no use to him.
-And really despite Pierce convergence photopretending she is, Olivia provides very little of note or use.
+And really, despite Pierce convergence photopretending she is, Olivia provides very little of note or use.

-So, accept early on that this story takes a lot of suspencion of disbelief.
+So, accept early on that this story takes a lot of suspension of disbelief.
 Olivia profiles aliens she’s never seen before as easily as humans, and it belies belief.
 Just get past it.
 But beyond that, I enjoyed the story.
 I liked the characters (Vin especially); the world is interesting, and the writing is easily readable.
 It’s pretty low spice and wraps up nicely enough to feel complete, even if there are some threads left open for the rest of the books.

 Other Reviews: